avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

 ```

-*DRAM took > 3 hrs to annotate all the genomes but you can obtain a copy of the results by
+*DRAM took > 3 hrs to annotate all the genomes but you can obtain a copy of the results by ```cp -r /mnt/SCRATCH/bio326-21-0/MetagenomicMAGS/DRAM.Results.GoodQualityMAGs.dir .```*